Star Formation and Chemical Enrichment in Protoclusters: RESULTS

 Figure~\ref{fig:evolution_FeH_OFe} shows the redshift evolution of chemical abundance ([Fe/H] and [O/Fe]) in the PC for four gas phases of `Hot' (red), warm-hot intergalactic medium (WHIM; purple), `Diffuse' (green), and `Condensed' (blue).
 The median of the entire sample is shown as a dashed line, and the variance is shown by a shade, using M15-Gas, M14.9-Gas, M14.7-Gas, and M14.4-Gas run at $z\geq0.9$, and M14.9-Gas, M14.7-Gas and M14.4-Gas for $z<0.9$.

 In the top panel of Figure~\ref{fig:evolution_FeH_OFe}, the metallicity (as represented by [Fe/H]) increases with decreasing redshift, consistently with increasing star formation from high-$z$ to low-$z$.
+The gray line is the same as the average metallicity of the PC region in the lower panel of Fig.~\ref{fig:evolution_SFR_Metal}.
+At $z<2$, the metallicity of the hot phase coincides with the total metallicity; at $z=0$, $60-70\%$ of the heavy elements and $90\%$ of the total gas mass are present in the Hot phase.
 The Hot phase is heated by both the virial shock in massive systems and SN feedback, and its metallicity is roughly constant at $Z\sim 0.1-1.0\,Z_\odot$ even at high redshift.
 The Hot and WHIM phases in the PC are already highly enriched even at $z>6$ due to SN feedback.
 The red dashed line for the Hot phase is discontinuous at $z\sim 9$, which is due to the lack of this phase at this high-$z$.
 The Condensed phase catches up with the WHIM at $z\sim 7$ and with the Hot phase at $z\sim 4$.
-The Diffuse component has the lowest [Fe/H] among all phases as it corresponds to unenriched IGM, but its [Fe/H] sharply rises at $z<1$ perhaps due to the accretion of cooled WHIM/Hot gas onto the Diffuse phase.
+The Diffuse component has the lowest [Fe/H] among all phases as it corresponds to unenriched IGM.
+However, at $z < 1$, its [Fe/H] experiences a significant increase.
+This rise can be attributed to the Condensed phase gas being heated and contaminated by metals due to feedback processes.
+As the gas passes through the Diffuse phase, it eventually reaches the WHIM phase.

-The bottom panel of Figure~\ref{fig:evolution_FeH_OFe} shows that [O/Fe] decreases from $\sim 0.5$ at high-$z$ to $\sim -0.25$ at $z=0$ for the Condensed phase.
-This is because \SNII\ is associated with massive star explosions and therefore occurs earlier than SNe Ia, which leads to more abundant oxygen than iron at the PC and Core in the early universe.
+The bottom panel of Figure~\ref{fig:evolution_FeH_OFe} shows that [O/Fe] decreases from $\sim 0.5$ at high--$z$ to $\sim -0.25$ at $z=0$.
+This is because {\SNII} is associated with massive star explosions and therefore occurs earlier than SN Ia, which leads to more abundant oxygen than iron at the PC and Core in the early universe.
 In other words, [O/Fe] decreases with time.